female truck driver standing in front of commercial truck

-Life as a female truck driver
+Life as a Female Truck Driver

 Life on the road can be challenging for anyone no doubt, especially for women entering a male-dominated industry.
 It is important to be prepared for a life as a female truck driver and know what to expect when taking on the title of “lady trucker”.

-Why Become a Female Trucker?
+Why Become a Female Truck Driver?

 Income.
 Truck drivers receive competitive salaries based on experience.
 In fact, truck drivers can often earn as much as college graduates.